 The next step is to heat the tomatoes until they come to a complete boil for 4 minutes.
 Remove from the heat and allow to cool for 15 minutes.

-Now we run the tomatoes through a vegtable mill.
+Now we run the tomatoes through a vegetable mill.
 This process separates the tomato skin and seeds from the juice.

 I used a large measuring cup to transfer the tomatoes and juice into the mill.
 Give a few turns until all the juice is separated.
 Discard all the skin and seeds.

 My mom has had this vegetable mill for decades!
 As you can tell, it has served her well over the years!
-Here is where you can find a vegetable mill: Stainless Steel Food Mill
+Here is where you can find a vegetable mill: Stainless Steel Food Mill.
+(I have not personally used this exact product, but based on the price and user ratings, this is the product I recommend.)

-If you are not adding spices go ahead and can your juice!
-When you are ready to make a batch of spaghetti or chili you can add your spices then!
+If you want to omit the spices just go ahead and can your juice.
+When you are ready to make a batch of spaghetti or chili you can add your spices then.

 If you want to add your spices, go ahead and do that now.
-Then when your ready to cook you can skip that step!
 Add all of your spices and let the juice simmer so that all the flavors blend together.
+When ready, go ahead and can the sauce while it’s still hot.
+If you are not canning the sauce, allow it to cool completely, divide it into portioned containers and freeze.
+Thaw whenever you need tomato sauce.

 Now you are set for the whole winter!

-What will you make with your versitale tomato sauce?
+What will you make with your versatile tomato sauce?